 An Honors Seminar is a 300-400 level course reserved exclusively for honors students.
 Honors Seminars will rotate every semester and are limited to 15-20 students per class.
 No prerequisites are needed.
-Enroll in an Honors Seminar for spring 2022!
+Enroll in an Honors Seminar for fall 2022!
 Registration is available in MyNIU.

 This seminar focuses on three of the most famous and influential books in Western literary history: Homer’s Iliad, Homer’s Odyssey, and Virgil’s Aeneid.
 We will spend the semester studying these narrative poems in English translation—including commentary on literary, historical, and intellectual contexts.Taught by Timothy D. Crowley, Ph.D., Department of English